Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With 33,550 people, 14,556 houses or apartments, and a median cost of homes of $561,062, Long Beach house prices are not only among the most expensive in New York, Long Beach real estate also is some of the most expensive in all of America.
+With a population of 33,717, 14,331 total housing units (homes and apartments), and a median house value of $577,854, Long Beach house prices are not only among the most expensive in New York, Long Beach real estate also is some of the most expensive in all of America.